-{based on UWS 8 http://docs.legis.wisconsin.gov/code/admin_code/uws/8} no member of the unclassified staff may participate, formally or informally, in the decision to hire, retain, grant tenure, promote, or determine the salary of a member of his or her immediate family.
+{based on UWS 8 http://docs.legis.wisconsin.gov/code/admin_code/uws/8}

-The University of Wisconsin System acts in accord with the public policy of the state to encourage and foster to the fullest extent practicable, the employment of . . . properly qualified persons regardless of their age, race, creed, color, handicap, sex, national origin or ancestry.
+The University of Wisconsin System acts in accord with the public policy of the state to encourage and foster to the fullest extent practicable, the employment of . . . properly qualified persons regardless of their age, race, creed, color, disability, sex, national origin or ancestry.
 (Wis.
 Stats.
 111.31)